seanken/ASE_Central/README.md

 ## ASE upstream pipelines

 In order to perform analysis of our data at the allele specific expression level we had to build a pipeline to extract ASE information from single nuclei data (works with single cell and (some) spatial data as well).
 This pipeline is available [here](https://github.com/seanken/ASE_pipeline).
 Note this repo has a more updated version of the pipeline, but the original pipeline used in the paper is also present.
-The script to extract ASE data from long read data is also available in that repo.
+The script to extract ASE data from long read data (including the pipeline to process the raw MAS-Seq data) is available [here](https://github.com/seanken/ASE_LongRead).

 ## Downstream analysis tools